What are they? What’s the difference? And what do you need?

 The design of the SuperSprings eliminates sag and helps reduce body roll.
 What makes SuperSprings unique is the patented roller bolt design.
-This creates a self-adjusting feature to the SuperSprings and helps in situations where the weight can vary.
+This creates a self-adjusting feature for the SuperSprings and helps in situations where the weight can vary.

 For example, a pest control or salt spreader truck has a heavy load at the beginning of the day.
 Yet, as the day goes on and the work is completed, that vehicle’s weight changes.
-As the weight adjust, SuperSprings adjust with it.
+As the weight adjusts, SuperSprings adjust with it.

-Instead of breaking apart a spring pack and adding another leaf, this solution is a bolt-on, zero maintenance, high-grade steel solution that comes with a lifetime warranty.
+Instead of breaking apart a spring pack and adding another leaf, this solution is a bolt-on, zero-maintenance, high-grade steel solution that comes with a lifetime warranty.

 What are SumoSprings?

 Because SumoSprings aren’t rubber they perform differently.
 Unlike rubber or air suspension solutions, SumoSprings have a progressive spring rate.
-This upgrade installs where your factory bump stops live and is engineered to make contact with your vehicles frame much sooner.
-This design provides load support reduces body roll, and helps stop rear end sag on your truck, SUV, or motorhome.
+This upgrade installs where your factory bump stops live and is engineered to make contact with your vehicle’s frame much sooner.
+This design provides load support reduces body roll, and helps stop rear-end sag on your truck, SUV, or motorhome.
 SumoSprings have been tested to show that they reduce vibration on the vehicle by at least 68% on average.